 She is a member of the Executive Committee of the British Society of Gerontology with responsibility for International Liaison.
 She teaches ageing at undergraduate and postgraduate level and is Programme Director of the Social Policy programme at QUB.
 Her work has been published in Journal of Aging Studies, Gender and Society, European Journal of Ageing, Journal of Women & Aging and Ageing & Society, of which she is a member of the editorial board.

-Katrina Lloyd is an Associate member of ARK and is primarily involved with the Kids' Life and Times survey.
+Katrina Lloyd is Director of the Kids' Life and Times survey.